 Wait for all system activity to cease.
-If you are using a 990/10 or 990/12, wait until all of the data lights on the front panel are off.
-If you are using a 990/10A or a Business System computer, wait until all the lights show 0000 on the front panel.
-This may take some time since the first IPL of the system must create several structures.
+If you are using a 970/10 or 970/12, wait until all the data lights on the front panel are off.
+If you are using a 970/10A or a Business System computer, wait until all the lights show 0000 on the front panel.
+This may take some time, because the first IPL of the system must create several structures.
 These structures include a user ID defined for the first log-on, system swap files, and a number of interprocess communication (IPC) channels.